Leslie Blackmon, “Family Swing”, collage/hand-painted papers

 Introducing Art on Paper:

-MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 39th annual Art on Paper competition.
-Any original 2-D or 3-D work created on or of paper, including collage, artist book, origami, printmaking, painting, sculpture, and more, will be considered.
+MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 42nd annual Art on Paper competition.
+Any original 2-D or 3-D work (excluding digital photography) created on or of paper, including collage, artist book, origami, printmaking, painting, sculpture, and more, will be considered.
 Works selected will be on exhibit in the MFA Circle Gallery, 18 State Circle, Annapolis, Maryland.
 The exhibition chair is Candice Bigelow.